aig-hagen/probo2/docs/README.md

 A python tool that bundles all functionalities needed to collect, validate, analyze, and represent data in the context of benchmarking argumentation solvers.
 # Getting Started
-This section will guide you through the initial steps of installing BenchmarkTool and running your first benchmarking experiment.
+This section will guide you through the initial steps of installing probo2 and running your first benchmarking experiment.
 By the end of this guide, you'll have a solid understanding of the probo2 workflow and can start experimenting.
 ## Set up

 1. Clone repository